-The annual paid holiday entitlement for this role is 5.3 weeks, inclusive of Bank Holidays.
-The remaining weeks of the year (4.7) are classified as unpaid leave.
-Holidays and unpaid leave will be allocated outside of term time as directed by the Director of Operations.
-No holiday is to be taken during term time.
+The annual paid holiday entitlement for this role is 5 weeks, inclusive of Bank Holidays.
+The remaining weeks of the year (7.5) are classified as unpaid leave.
+Paid holidays and unpaid leave will be allocated outside of term time as directed by the Director of Operations.
+No holiday, paid or unpaid, is to be taken during term time.
 The annual holiday year runs from 1 September to 31 August.
 As stated above, payment for annual leave entitlement is included in the stated salary.